sifive/meta-sifive/README.md

 >
 > Building disk images is CPU intensive, requires <10GB of sources downloaded over the Internet and <110GB of local storage.

-Building disk image takes a single command which my take anything from 30 minutes to several hours depending on your hardware.
+Building disk image takes a single command which may take anything from 30 minutes to several hours depending on your hardware.
 Examples:

 ```bash
 MACHINE=qemuriscv64 bitbake demo-coreip-cli